 History of Campbell’s Resort

-The original 16-room hotel (named the Chelan Hotel) opened in 1901 and was operated by the Judge and his wife, Caroline.
+The original 16-room hotel (named the Hotel Chelan) opened in 1901 and was operated by the Judge and his wife, Caroline.
 The goal was “to erect a hostelry of the type that would be a credit to the community.”
 The hotel accommodated all walks of pioneer life, from teamsters and prospectors to homesteaders and tourists – each served with trademark hospitality and Caroline’s famous cooking.

 The Judge and Caroline had one son, Arthur Campbell.
 Arthur was a part of the first Chelan High School graduating class in 1908, then went on to graduate from the University of Washington with a law degree in 1914.
 A strong man, Arthur kept himself busy at UW with athletics (track & field, wrestling, and rowing on the crew team).
 Post graduation, Arthur served in World War I and married his wife Ann Monfort.
 Art and Ann had two sons, Arthur II and Daniel.